albertw1706/The-Comparison-Between-LR-and-CNN-for-Multi-Drug-Resistant-TB-Prediction/README.md

-# The Comparison Between LR and CNN for Multi Drug Resistant TB Prediction
+# The Comparison Between LR and CNN for Multi-Drug Resistant TB Prediction

+Reproduced a CNN model from